vkdeveloper900/vkdeveloper900/README.md

+Here's an updated GitHub profile section with the new project added:

+---

 # Hi, I'm Vinod Suthar (VKDEVELOPER) 👋

 **`Full Stack Developer | Laravel Expert | Frontend Enthusiast`**

 Welcome to my GitHub profile!
-I'm a passionate full stack web developer with expertise in Laravel, PHP, HTML, CSS, JavaScript, and Bootstrap.
+I'm a passionate full-stack web developer with expertise in Laravel, PHP, HTML, CSS, JavaScript, and Bootstrap.
 I love building dynamic web applications that solve real-world problems and help businesses grow.

 ## 🚀 About Me